Pakistan Crane Center, Lakki Marwat

 Crane Conservation Center and Wildlife Park, Lakki Marwat is a conservation center for the captive breeding of various types of wild birds and animal species.
 It is located west of Kurram River in Lakki Marwat, Khyber Pakhtunkhwa, Pakistan, 250 km south of Peshawar.
 It was established in 2007.
 The center is equipped with a total of 15 circular aviaries and 20 cages as well as an education block for visitors.
 The center is now maintained and operated by Khyber Pakhtunkhwa Wildlife Department through the Bannu Wildlife Division, Bannu while its establishment was funded by WWF - Pakistan, GEF, UNDP and Darwin Initiative.
-A "Range Officer" of the wildlife department manages and co-ordinates the activities of the park.
-A wildlife veterinarian, Adnan Khan, frequently visits the center in order to maintain healthy stock.

 Lakki Marwat is a seasonal migratory route for cranes.
 Many residents in nearby towns and villages keep a number of cranes in captivity.
 These cranes are captured from the wild using stone-weighted ropes tossed up into flocks attracted to live decoys.
 The programme also aims to teach the advanced breeding methods to these breeders as part of conservation of endangered species of common crane.
 The total area of the park is 150 kanals.

 The Khyber Pakhtunkhwa Wildlife Department has established a Crane Conservation Centre and Wildlife park in Bannu Wildlife division.
 The site fulfills the following major objectives: